Jack Prindle

 Music Director

 Jack has two grown sons, two wonderful daughters-in-law, and four fantastic grandchildren (two girls and two boys).
 Music is a big thing in his family.
 Among the eight people listed above, there are three trumpet players, a clarinet player, a French horn player, a euphonium player and a string bass player.
 Jack’s younger son is a band director at Schreiber High School in Port Washington, New York and directs a community band there in July.
-The older of his two granddaughters is a sophomore in Music Education at Western Washington University.
+Though his older son works as a Structural Engineer, he stays active in music, playing euphonium in Brass Band Northwest.
+Both of his granddaughters are currently studying in Music and Music Education in college.

 In his spare time, Jack enjoys trailer camping and driving around town in his 1924 Model T Ford (“Big Mike”).
 He also enjoys flying maneuverable kites on the ocean beach and riding his E-bike.